Claude Code Plugins

 • Parent-child relationships correct (epic → phases → subtasks)?

-• Blocking dependencies correct (earlier work blocks later work)?
+• Blocking dependencies correct (earlier work blocks later)?

 • No circular dependencies?